jrudolph/akka/akka-docs/java/untyped-actors.rst

   actor.sendOneWay("Hello", getContext());

 If invoked from within an Actor, then the sending actor reference will be implicitly passed along with the message and available to the receiving Actor in its 'getContext().getSender();' method.
-He can use this to reply to the original sender or use the 'getContext().reply(message);' method.
+He can use this to reply to the original sender or use the 'getCurrentMessage().reply(message);' method.

-If invoked from an instance that is **not** an Actor there will be no implicit sender passed along the message and you will get an 'IllegalStateException' if you call 'getContext().reply(..)'.
+If invoked from an instance that is **not** an Actor there will be no implicit sender passed along the message and you will get an 'IllegalStateException' if you call 'getCurrentMessage().reply(..)'.

 Send-And-Receive-Eventually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^